Creating a Digital Strategy

 Step 2: Know where you are

-With your destination in mind, examine and document the relevant aspects of you Current State.
-An honest and thorough assessment of your current state will include more than a listing of your websites and eBusiness IT projects.
+With your destination in mind, examine and document the relevant aspects of your Current State.
+An honest and thorough assessment of your current state will include more than a listing of your websites and eBusiness technology projects.

 Step 3: Understand what separates you from your destination